Teerath-Agarwal/Encryption-Software/README.md

 6. Linux or MacOS

 Run the following commands, if you don't have the above dependecies already installed.
-1. For Linux - Fedora (You may use get-apt instead of dnf in case of Ubuntu, similarly for other distributions)
+1. For Linux - Fedora (You may use get-apt instead of dnf in case of Ubuntu, similarly for other distributions):
    ```shell
    sudo dnf update
    sudo dnf install git